zwets/unfasta/README.md

 ### Glossary

-bare sequence, raw sequence
+bare sequence, contig
-: sequence data for a single sequence without the associated header
+: sequence data for a single sequence, without the associated header

 defline
 : Abbreviation for "definition line", NCBI synonym for the header line.